Everything HPR does.

 Browser Tab Tracking without an extension

-Chrome, Edge, Firefox, Brave — HPR tracks which tab is active by reading the window title the OS already exposes.
+Chrome, Edge, Firefox, Brave, Zen Browser — HPR tracks which tab is active by reading the window title the OS already exposes.
 No browser extension.
 No manifest.
 No permissions dialog.
 No marketplace install.
 It has always been there.

 T